 Examples of such countries would include those listed on the Immigration and Checkpoints Authority’s (“ICA”) list of level two countries, as well as high-risk and non-cooperative jurisdictions identified by the Financial Action Task Force (“FATF”), which Singapore is a member country of.

-In general, applicants who currently work in Singapore would find it easier to get their applications approved, especially if here are no complaints specific to the applicant’s time in Singapore.
+In general, applicants who currently work in Singapore would find it easier to get their applications approved, especially if there are no complaints specific to the applicant’s time in Singapore.

-MOM does review the company’s structure, as well as its assets and liquidity when assessing whether the company has the capability and capacity to pay its employees.
-Hence, companies that have been operating for at least three years and their accounts reflect positive revenue; will have an advantage over startups.
+MOM does review the company’s structure, as well as its assets and liquidity when, assessing whether the company has the capability and capacity to pay its employees.
+Hence, companies that have been operating for at least three years and have accounts that reflect positive revenue; will have an advantage over startups.

 However, new companies can evidence their capability by showing bank statements or a letter of undertaking from a reputable parent company (if it is a wholly-owned subsidiary) that its operations will be financed until it is self-sufficient.